TanyaS08/TanyaDoesScience/content/draws/_index.md

 [[gallery_item]]
 album = "2"
 image = "https://github.com/TanyaS08/TidyTuesday/blob/master/2020/Astronaut/RaceForSpace.png?raw=true"
 caption = "TidyTuesday from week 29, 2020 looking at Astronaut data.
 I ended up taking a bit of a 'Race for Space' angle.
-Code canbe found [here](https://github.com/TanyaS08/TidyTuesday/blob/master/2020/Astronaut/2020-07-14.R)"
+Code can be found [here](https://github.com/TanyaS08/TidyTuesday/blob/master/2020/Astronaut/2020-07-14.R)"

 +++
 A space for some of my more creative endeavours, both with regards to communicating science but also (and possibly more importantly) just because 😊

 ## The creative side

 {{< gallery album="1" >}}

+### The skeletal critters collection

+{{< gallery album="assets/images/draws/skeletal">}}

+### Gryphons of the world

+Still working on the collection for this one - when thats done we can do a full phylogeny

+{{< gallery album="assets/images/draws/gryphons" >}}

 ## The 'serious side' - dabbling in #DataViz and general #SciComm